 Empress Effects Reverb

-Last but certainly not least is the highly versatile Empress Effects Reverb (link to check the price on Amazon).
+Last but certainly not least is the highly versatile Empress Effects Reverb.

-The Empress Effects Reverb pedal has a simple name and is actually quite simple given the large form factor and the amount of controls.
+The Empress Effects Reverb pedal has a simple name and is actually quite simple given the large form factor and the number of controls.
 This unit, like all Empress pedals, sounds amazing.
-It’s powerful, yet straightforward, giving us the best of both worlds when it comes to digital reverb emulation pedals.
+It's powerful yet straightforward, giving us the best of both worlds when it comes to digital reverb emulation pedals.

 Let's begin with the 12 algorithm types.